cfpb/sbl-project/features/features.md

 ### User stories
 #### MVP (Beta release)
-GH story issues have not yet been created for this page.
+GH story issues have not yet been created for this epic.
 - [ ] As filer of SBL data, I can view my financial institution details, so that I can verify that I have the correct financial institution associations and take appropriate action if not.
 - [ ] As filer of SBL data, I can launch the filing platform, so that I start the filing process.
 - [ ] As filer of SBL data, I can view my user profile, so that I can confirm that the information is accurate.